 2 Basic data structures

-Linked lists, stacks, queues, hash tables
+Linked lists, stacks, queues, maps, hash tables

 3 Sorting and searching

-Exhaustive and binary search, common sorting algorithms
+Exhaustive and binary search, sorting algorithms. hash algorithms, string search algorithms.

-Simple and directed graphs, graph algorithms
+Simple and directed graphs, graph algorithms, shortest path algorithms.

 Teaching and Learning Work Loads